Ceprano: History

 Ceprano's origins are connected to a Roman colony founded in 328 BC on the left bank of the Liri River, called Fregellae.
-It was desotryed in 316 BC and then rebuilt starting from 124 BC, under the new name of Fregellanum.
+It was destroyed in 316 BC and then rebuilt starting from 124 BC, under the new name of Fregellanum.
 The ruins of the ancient city can be seen in the nearby municipality of Arce.

 Ceprano was part of the Papal States, from roughly the 6th century until 1870.
 It was fortified by Pope Julius II in 1563.

+Ceprano is the site of a Napoleonic battle during the Neapolitan campaign where the Habsburg imperial army under Irish Marshal Laval Graf Nugent von Westmeath defeated Joachim Murat.

 After Italian Unification and the Capture of Rome, the town was part of the Kingdom of Italy, a constitutional monarchy ruled from Rome by the House of Savoy.
 On 27 January 1862 the Rome-Ceprano Railroad was opened for service.

 On 28 May 1944 Ceprano was liberated by Canadian troops as part of the Allies' push against German occupation.

 Since 1946 Ceprano has been part of the Italian Republic.